Associate Professor of Soil Microbial Ecology

 Andrew Lin

 Andrew cultivated soil bacteria and helped to develop high-throughput molecular techniques identify antibiotic resistant bacteria in the soil across the Waimea Ahupuaʻa (watershed).
 He is also a pro at building amplicon libraries for Illumina sequencing.
 Andrew graduated in Spring 2022 with a BS in Microbiology.
-He is currently working as an emergency medical technician while applying for medical school.
+He attending medical school.
 He was in the lab from January 2021 to January 2023.

 Kiana Rich